The Best Soul Food Spots in America to Visit on Your Next Road Trip

 New Orleans-based writer and photographer L. Kasimu Harris also selected Heard Dat as his soul food favorite.
 “The flavors are bold: crispy fried catfish topped with a crawfish cream sauce or a gumbo that a New Orleans born and raised grandmother would rave about,” Harris says.

-To find the best soul food in Washington, D.C., I turned to Cornelia Poku, co-founder of Black Girls Eat DC, an Instagram handle sharing food from different restaurants around DC.
-Henry’s Soul Cafe on U Street came in the lead due to Poku’s belief that the mac and cheese is one of the most important signs of a good soul food restaurant and the cultural impact of its U Street location (there is another location in Oxon Hill).
+To find the best soul food in Washington, DC, I turned to Cornelia Poku, co-founder of the popular Instagram account Black Girls Eat DC.
+Poku says that mac and cheese is one of the best barometers to determine a great soul food spot and Henry’s Soul Cafe on U Street topped her list.

 “Because mac and cheese is a difficult dish, and despite its role as a side, it can easily be the star when done right,” Poku says.
 “Henry's Soul Cafe is one of the last strongholds of the culture of DC in one of the neighborhoods where the Black population was heavily concentrated.”

-Jermaine Smith, son of Henry Smith, the original founder and owner of Henry’s Soul Cafe, told me the restaurant started out as a small spot similar to a convenient store and offered some takeout items like hot dogs, burgers, and sandwiches.
+Jermaine Smith—son of the original founder and owner of Henry’s Soul Cafe—told me the restaurant started out as a small spot similar to a convenience store and offered some takeout items like hot dogs, burgers, and sandwiches.
 Henry began to add more items to the menu as time went on, including what he became best known for: sweet potato pie.